ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ## How do I create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform?

 You can create an Arm-based AKS cluster by following the steps in this Learning Path [*Create an Arm-based Kubernetes cluster on Microsoft Azure Kubernetes Service*](/learning-paths/servers-and-cloud-computing/aks/cluster_deployment/).

-Make sure to update the `main.tf` file with the correct VM as shown:
+Make sure to update the `main.tf` file with the correct VM as shown below:

 ```console
 `vm_size` = `Standard_D2ps_v6`
 ```
-Once the cluster creation is successful, you can proceed to the next section.
+Once you have successfully created the cluster, you can proceed to the next section.

-## How do I create a container registry with ACR?
+## How do I create a container registry with Azure Container Registry (ACR)?

-To create a container registry in Azure Container Registry to host the docker images for your application, Use the following command:
+To create a container registry in Azure Container Registry to host the docker images for your application, use the following command:

 ```console
 az acr create --resource-group myResourceGroup --name mycontainerregistry
 ```
-## Set up GitHub Secrets
+## How do I set up GitHub Secrets?

-GitHub Actions needs access to Azure Container Registry to push application docker images and Azure Kubernetes Service to deploy application pods.
+The next step allows GitHub Actions to access the Azure Container Registry to push application docker images and Azure Kubernetes Service to deploy application pods.

 Create the following secrets in your GitHub repository:

-- `ACR_Name` with the name of your Azure Container Registry
+- Populate `ACR_Name` with the name of your Azure Container Registry.
-- `AZURE_CREDENTIALS` with Azure Credentials of a Service Principal
+- Populate `AZURE_CREDENTIALS` with Azure Credentials of a Service Principal.
-- `CLUSTER_NAME` with the name of your AKS cluster
+- Populate `CLUSTER_NAME` with the name of your AKS cluster.
-- `CLUSTER_RESOURCE_GROUP_NAME` with the name of your resource group
+- Populate `CLUSTER_RESOURCE_GROUP_NAME` with the name of your resource group.

-Refer to this [guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret) if you need help with signing into Azure using GitHub Actions.
+Refer to this [guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret) for further information about signing into Azure using GitHub Actions.

 ## Deploy a .NET-based application

-.NET added support for arm64 applications starting with version 6.
+.NET added support for Arm64 applications starting with version 6.
 Several performance enhancements have been made in later versions.
 The latest version that supports Arm64 targets is .NET 9.
-In this learning path you will use the .NET 8 SDK for application development.
+In this learning path, you will use the .NET 8 SDK for application development.

+Follow these steps:

-In your fork of the github repository inspect the `aks-ga-demo.csproj` file.
-Verify that the `TargetFramework` field has `net8.0` as the value.
+* In your fork of the github repository, inspect the `aks-ga-demo.csproj` file.

+* Verify that the `TargetFramework` field has `net8.0` as the value.

 The contents of the file are shown below:

 ```console
 <Project Sdk="Microsoft.NET.Sdk.Web">